badday182/veed-test/README.md

 This project is implemented as a test task utilizing Next.js framework and React hooks.
 The application features a todo list with basic CRUD operations, styled using Tailwind CSS and leveraging TanStack Query (React Query) for API state management.

+The functionality for deleting and adding a new task has been implemented, but it does not work correctly since the free subscription service does not allow this

 ## Demo

 [Live Demo](https://veed-test.vercel.app/)